AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/known-issues-that-affect-installation.md

 ---
+description: This article provides a solution for when you experience an exception error when you use the optional PHP extension `xdebug`.
+labels: Apache,PHP,exception,extension,fatal error,how to,xdebug,Admin
 title: Known issues that affect xdebug installation
-labels: Apache,PHP,exception,extension,fatal error,how to,xdebug,Admin
 ---

+# Known issues that affect xdebug installation

 This article provides a solution for when you experience an exception error when you use the optional PHP extension `xdebug`.